BookOps-CAT/tool-bibs/README.md

 3. Install dependencies
 	+ `pip install -r requirements.txt`

-## Validating submitted data
+## Verifying submitted data
-To validate submitted data does not inlcude any duplicate barcodes run the following command:
+To verify submitted data does not inlcude any duplicate barcodes run the following command:
-`python tool_bibs.py validate`
+`python tool_bibs.py verify`

 This command will print out to the terminal any instances of barcodes and associated tool names that were identified as duplicates.